 The sky jolts with the loud noise of the thunderstorm.
-The clouds turn gray.
+The clouds turn grey.
 Green is what I see all around.
-Everything that accompanies me is the croaking of the frogs, brimming of the river waters and the pleasant chirping of the birds as the waterfall adds an amorous score to the panorama.
+Everything that accompanies me is the croaking of the frogs, brimming with the river waters and the pleasant chirping of the birds as the waterfall adds an amorous score to the panorama.

 The Sun is somewhere long-lost.
 It’s late afternoon but I cannot sense the warmth, either the heat.
 It isn’t scorchy anymore.
 It is moist and wet and damped.
 But whatever it maybe it’s indeed delightful.

 Paddy fields overflow with a complete gush as the raindrops hit the ground.
 The mist softly kisses the green treetops.
 Fog descends down onto the road.
 The visibility lowers down to a minimum.